Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

         kh        A key handle for deriving the blinded secret key sk' corresponding to pk'.

-    The output (pk, sk) is calculated as follows:
+    The output (pk', kh) is calculated as follows:

     (k, c) = KEM-Encaps(pk_kem)
     tau = KDF("arkg-blind" || 0x00 || info, k, L_bl)